WSU-CDSC/hashcheck/README.md

 ### Mac Installation

+Since Ruby comes included in macOS, you don't have to worry about installing it.

-Mac: Hashdeep can be installed via Homebrew.
+Hashdeep can be installed via Homebrew.
 First configure homebrew following the instructions at [https://brew.sh/](https://brew.sh/).
 Then run the commands:

 `brew install hashdeep` (Install hashdeep)

 `sudo gem install mail && sudo gem install os` (Install required Ruby libraries).

+## Configuration

+The 'hashcheck' script includes a configuration file called `hashcheck_config.txt` that must be configured with your desired settings.
+To configure, open `hashcheck_config.txt` in a text editor and insert your setting between the sets of empty single quotes.
+Settings include:

+`'Target for Hashing': ''` (The path to the location you would like to hash/verify)

+`'Hash Manifest Storage': ''` (The path to the location to store created hash manifests)

+`'Report Destination': ''` (The path to the location to create verification reports when the script is run)

+`'Send Email From': ''` (The email address used to send copies of verification reports)

+`'Send Email To': ''` (The email destination for copies of verification reports)

+`'Send Email': ''` (Set this to `Y` to enable email copies of verification reports).

+Once the configuration file has been edited with the appropriate settings, its location must be specified to the 'hashcheck' script.